Transactional is only available to our Enterprise customers.

 When choosing a field to map for certain data types, like dates you will have the option to apply a format for example DD-MM-YY

 There are a fews to trigger transactional emails.
-The most popular way to trigger an email is using Salesfor You will need the Smart email mapping ID as shown above, for ease click on the clipboard icon to copy.
-We also provide a global action that can be used within the chatter feed to send out a smart email.
+The most popular way to trigger an email is using You will need the Smart email mapping IDas shown below, for ease click on the clipboard icon to copy.

 When our invokable action is fired it is important that the user that triggered the action has one of our permission sets.
 This applies equally to automated users like the guest site user.